musacam/Sign_Language_Translator/README.md

 - [ ] Think about more optimal solution about threshold values or background subtraction
     - [ ] Set hand histogram
     - [ ] BackgroundSubtractorMOG
+- [ ] Think about moving signs and ask for advise
 - [ ] Add words and space structure (Optional for the last part)
 - [ ] Text to speech (Optional for the last part)